Hyperloop

-A hyperloop is a proposed high-speed transportation system for both public and goods transport.
-The idea was picked up by Elon Musk to describe a modern project based on the vactrain concept (first appearance in 1799).
+Hyperloop is a proposed high-speed transportation system for both passengers and freight.
+In 2013, the concept was published by entrepreneur Elon Musk in a white paper, where the hyperloop was described as a transportation system using capsules supported by an air-bearing surface within a low-pressure tube.
 Hyperloop systems have three essential elements: tubes, pods, and terminals.
-The tube is a large, sealed low-pressure system (usually a long tunnel).
-The pod is a coach pressurized at atmospheric pressure that runs substantially free of air resistance or friction inside this tube using magnetic propulsion (in some cases augmented by a ducted fan).
+The tube is a large, sealed, low-pressure system (typically a long tunnel).
+The pod is a coach at atmospheric pressure that experiences low air resistance or friction inside the tube using magnetic propulsion (in the initial design, augmented by a ducted fan).
 The terminal handles pod arrivals and departures.
-The Hyperloop, in the initial form proposed by Musk, differs from vactrains by relying on residual air pressure inside the tube to provide lift by aerofoils and propulsion by fans.
+The hyperloop, in the form proposed by Musk, differs from other vactrains by relying on residual air pressure inside the tube to provide lift from aerofoils and propulsion by fans; however, many subsequent variants using the name "hyperloop" have remained relatively close to the core principles of vactrains.

-The hyperloop has its roots in a concept by George Medhurst in 1799 and subsequently developed under the names pneumatic railway, atmospheric railway or vactrain.
-Elon Musk renewed interest in hyperloop after mentioning it in a 2012 speaking event.
-Musk further promoted the concept by publishing a white paper in August 2013, which conceived of a hyperloop route running from the Los Angeles region to the San Francisco Bay Area, roughly following the Interstate 5 corridor.
-His initial concept incorporated reduced-pressure tubes in which pressurized capsules ride on air bearings driven by linear induction motors and axial compressors.
-Transportation analysts challenged the cost estimates included in the white paper, with some predicting that a realized hyperloop would be several billion dollars over budget.
+Hyperloop was teased by Elon Musk at a 2012 speaking event, and described as a "fifth mode of transport".
+Musk released details of an alpha-version in a white paper on 22 August 2013, in which the hyperloop design incorporated reduced-pressure tubes with pressurized capsules riding on air bearings driven by linear induction motors and axial compressors.
+The white paper showed an example hyperloop route running from the Los Angeles region to the San Francisco Bay Area, roughly following the Interstate 5 corridor.
+Some transportation analysts challenged the cost estimates in the white paper, with some predicting that a hyperloop would run several billion dollars higher.